johnsweeney25/TensorScope/README.md

 ## What This Is and Isn't

 ✅ **What TensorScope IS:**
-- A comprehensive metric collection for exploratory analysis
+- A comprehensive toolkit for measuring 70+ internal model behaviors during training
-- A framework for discovering correlations between metrics and outcomes
+- A framework for discovering which early training metrics predict final performance
-- A tested implementation of published methods
+- A tested implementation of state-of-the-art interpretability methods
-- A tool for generating hypotheses about model behavior
+- A hypothesis generator that reveals unexpected relationships between internal states and outcomes

 ❌ **What TensorScope ISN'T:**
-- A proven diagnostic system (correlations must be validated)
+- A crystal ball (discovered patterns must be validated on new training runs)
-- A replacement for TensorBoard/W&B (use alongside)
+- A replacement for TensorBoard/W&B (complements them with deeper analysis)
-- Theoretically perfect (some metrics have known limitations)
+- Theoretically perfect (some metrics have limitations, especially for transformers)
-- A magic solution (requires systematic experimentation)
+- A magic fix (identifies problems but you still need to solve them)

 ## Testable Research Hypotheses